remkade/spree-s3-download/README.markdown

 ## What this fork changes:

-Code is gemified and ready for Spree 0.40.0
+Code is gemified and ready for Spree 0.40.0  and Rails 3 compatible, with a few minor bugs fixed.
+A "add downloads" field is added to your product edit form and a "downloads" tab to the product's tabs.

-Code is updated to be Rails 3 compatible
+To use simply add this to your Gemfile:

-S3 Product Add link added to product edit page by default (hook)
+gem "right_aws", :git => "git://github.com/mikel/right_aws.git"

 ## How to use: